fabiangunzinger/.dotfiles/README.md

 - Don't rename a directory containing a virtual environment -- recreate the environment in a new directory with the desired name and delete the old one.

+Benefits:

+- It fixes venv issues in nvim.
+When using pyenv, nvim would find mutliple versions of Python in the dedicated host environment.
+With this approach, it finds a single version.

 ## nvim